pmorenoz/HierCPD/README.md

 The repository is divided in two sections that correspond to the two principal contributions of our work: **(i) Hierarchical Detector** and **(ii) Heterogeneous Circadian Mixture Models**.

 # Hierarchical Detector
-This is a novel probabilistic extension of the widely known Bayesian Online Change-Point Detection (BOCPD) algorithm ([link](http://hips.seas.harvard.edu/content/bayesian-online-changepoint-detection)).
+This is a novel probabilistic extension of the widely known Bayesian Online Change-Point Detection (BOCPD) algorithm.
 We extend the BOCPD method to handle any type of latent variable model.
 In particular, it is able to detect by directly modeling complex observations from their latent representation embedded in a lower dimensional manifold.
 You may find a notebook demo of the detector performance within a latent class model.

 **Graphical model:** Representation of the hierarchical change-point detector.
 The detection is performed exclusively on the blue region.
 Additionally, the green region corresponds to the embedded circadian model (see below).
 ![graphical_model](tmp/graphical_model.png)